MONGOLIA BIRDING TOUR: DETAILED ITINERARY

 If you wish, you can fly into Ulaanbaatar this morning via Istanbul (but not via Seoul) and join the tour.
 Alternatively, you may need to or prefer to spend the previous night in Ulaanbaatar.
 We can arrange hotel accommodation and an airport transfer on request.

-Ulaanbaatar (or Ulan Bator), Mongolia’s capital and the only real city in the entire country, is a relatively modern if rather chaotic city situated in north-central Mongolia.
-Before the beginning of the 20th century, there were only a few permanent buildings here and in consequence, there is little of historical interest for the visitor to see.
-Perhaps the most fascinating aspects of the city are the large stockades crowded with yurts (known locally as gers) belonging to country people who have moved to the capital.
-They seem wildly out of keeping with the present-day buildings, highways and vehicles that surround them and remind one just how recently Mongolia has been drawn into the modern world.
+Ulaanbaatar (or Ulan Bator), Mongolia’s capital and the only real city in the entire country, is a relatively modern if rather chaotic city (with bad traffic problems) in north-central Mongolia.
+Before the beginning of the 20th century, there were only a few permanent buildings here, and in consequence, there is relatively little of historical interest for the visitor to see.

 This may well be the only place we see Mandarin Duck, which has increased in numbers in northern Mongolia in recent years.
 There is a narrative that they are introduced, but we feel a natural spread westwards is just as likely.
-Azure-winged Magpie is uncommon along the Tuul but perfectly possible.
+Azure-winged Magpie is also quite possible.

-We should also have our first encounters with ‘Black-eared’ Black Kite (form lineatus), Common Sandpiper, Grey Wagtail, the baicalensis form of the White Wagtail, Willow and Great Tits, Brown Shrike, Eurasian Magpie, Red-billed Chough, ‘Oriental’ Carrion Crow, Northern Raven and Eurasian Tree Sparrow.
-Early migrants could include Eyebrowed, Dusky and Naumann’s Thrushes.
+We should also encounter ‘Black-eared’ Black Kite (form lineatus), Common Sandpiper, Siberian House Martin, Grey Wagtail, the baicalensis form of the White Wagtail, Willow and Great Tits, Brown Shrike, Eurasian Magpie, Red-billed Chough, ‘Oriental’ Carrion Crow, Northern Raven and Eurasian Tree Sparrow.
+Migrants could include Eyebrowed Thrush and lingering, Dusky and Naumann’s Thrushes.

 Afterwards, we start our overland adventure as we head eastwards to the Khentiy Mountains for our first night of camping in the wilderness.
 We may arrive in time for some initial exploration.